Sema4AI/gallery/actions/google-docs/README.md

 Possible actions with this package are:

-- get document by name.
+- Get Document By Name
-- get document by id.
+- Get Document By Id

 Please note that the current implementation return the documents in Extended Markdown.

 ## Prompts

 ```
-`Give me a one phrase summary of the Leo document.`
+Give me a one phrase summary of the Leo document.
 ```

 > It seems there are multiple documents with similar names.
 Please specify which one you would like a summary of: